 Appearance

 One of the most recognizable features of these trees is their aerial root system, also known as stilt or prop roots.
-These prop roots emerge from the trunk and branches of the mangrove tree and grow downwards towards the soil surface, forming an underground root system.
+The reddish-purple prop roots of the red mangrove set it apart from other species.
+These prop roots grow from the trunk and lower branches and curve down, extending below the soil surface.
 These roots help in supporting and anchoring the tree.
 Prop roots also have a lot of tiny pores called lenticels that serve as points for gas exchange.

 Reproduction